Skip to main content

 6. HA Deployment Models: Choose an HA configuration.

-For an overview of the deployment models, see Cloud Volumes ONTAP HA for AWS.
+For an overview of the deployment models, refer to Cloud Volumes ONTAP HA for AWS.

 7. Location and Connectivity (single AZ) or Region & VPC (multiple AZs): Enter the network information that you recorded in the AWS worksheet.